-Laboratory Results for Minnetonka Tap Water: 2013
+Laboratory Results for Minnetonka Tap Water: 2014

 No contaminants were detected at levels that violated federal drinking water standards.
 However, some contaminants were detected in trace amounts that were below legal limits.
 The table that follows shows the contaminants that were detected in trace amounts last year.
-(Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were detected the last time they were sampled for, they are included in the table along with the date the detection occurred.)
+(Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were sampled for in 2014.
+If any of these contaminants were detected the last time they were sampled for, they are included in the table along with the date the detection occurred.)